DhilipSanjay/CTFs/TryHackMe/CatPictures.md

 ```

 - We could find the `flag.txt` here.
 - But it says we are `root` user.
-It's probable that we are inside the docker container.
+Probably we are inside the docker container.

 ### Running Linpeas